skinny97214/TheHeretic/_posts/2013-08-28-why-we-do-what-we-do.md

 date: 2013-08-28 14:39:00
 title: Why we do what we do
 ---
-Every once in a while someone asks me why I do what I do.
+Every once in awhile someone asks me why I do what I do.
 Why I get up in the morning.
 Why I am not content with an exciting day job but do all the other things I do.
 Heck – why I even write The Heretic.

 I thought a lot about this.